harness/developer-hub/docs/first-gen/firstgen-release-notes/harness-saa-s-release-notes.md

 #### Early access

-- Large repos are now supported for [Azure Repo](https://developer.harness.io/docs/platform/connectors/connect-to-a-azure-repo/).
+- Large repositories are now supported for [Azure Repo](https://developer.harness.io/docs/platform/connectors/connect-to-a-azure-repo/).
+This functionality is behind a feature flag, `OTIMIZED_GET_FETCH_FILES`.

   Harness performs a `git clone` to fetch files.
 If the fetch is timing out, it can be because the repo is too large for the network connection to fetch it before timing out.
 To fetch very large repos from Azure Repo, enable the feature flag `OPTIMIZED_GIT_FETCH_FILES`.
 When this feature flag is enabled, Harness will use provider-specific APIs to improve performance.